 HOUSE CATS and INSIDE/OUTSIDE CATS:

-1: Your house cat MUST be vaccinated for AT LEAST the Distemper series before surgery.
-Though NOT IDEAL we can give rabies at time of spay or neuter but prefer ALL vaccinations UTD.
-If you have not met the eligibility criteria 1-3 above then it is mandatory that your house cat or in/out cat get either their vaccinations here, meaning rabies and distemper, OR if already vaccinated, have an examination here before scheduling.
+1: Your house cat or in/out cat MUST be vaccinated for Distemper and Rabies before surgery.
 It is ideal to have vaccinations, deworming, examination etc done before spay/neuter.
-Due to the fact that we see outbreaks of Panleukopenia, aka Distemper, in our area we highly recommend vaccination before spay/neuter.
-You can read about this deadly virus on this site.
+You can read about the deadly Panleukopenia virus on this site.
 FVRCP is a CORE vaccine!
-Vaccines may cause lethargy, pain at the injection site, reduced appetite and fever.
+Vaccines can cause reactions..they may cause lethargy, pain at the injection site, reduced appetite , fever and in some cases, vomiting and diarrhea.
 This is the reason we like them done prior to surgery.
 Plus, we want them immunized before encountering other cats.
-We will NOT give distemper at the time of surgery.
-Again, vaccines may cause reactions.
 Therefore, if your pet gets sick after the surgery, is it from the spay/neuter or from the vaccine?
 We do not consider felines vaccinated for FVRCP by owners as properly immunized.
 We require proof of vaccinations from a veterinarian for many reasons.

 OUTSIDE/FERAL CATS